Sulom-Bek Oskanov: Aviation career

 Oskanov entered the Soviet military in 1961.
 In 1966 he graduated with honors from the Kacha Higher Military Aviation School of Pilots and was assigned to work as a flight instructor with the rank of Lieutenant.
 Three years later he was made the deputy commander of a flight training squadron.
 He then served in Germany and before being appointed as deputy commander of a center of military education in Lipetsk in 1987 while he was a colonel.
 On 6 May 1989 he was promoted to the rank of Major-General of Aviation, and later that year he became the commander of the training center.
 In 1990 he defended his thesis and became a Candidate of Military Sciences.
 The next year, he graduated from the Military Academy of the General Staff.

 Oskanov had met with Dzhokhar Dudayev and was friends with Ruslan Aushev.

 Last flight

-On 7 February 1992, a MiG-29 Oskanov was flying in difficult weather sufferend an in-flight electronics failure, resulting in the artificial horizon going blank.
+On 7 February 1992, a MiG-29 Oskanov was flying in difficult weather suffered an in-flight electronics failure, resulting in the artificial horizon going blank.
 He chose not to eject from the fighter and save himself to so he could prevent the fighter from crashing into a populated area.
 He was posthumously awarded the title Hero of the Russian Federation.